-When the interior least tern was listed as endangered in 1985, biologists estimated only 2,000 individuals surviving in the wild.
+When the interior least tern was listed as endangered in 1985, biologists estimated only 2,000 individuals survived in the wild.
 Now, there are over 19,000 birds across 18 states with long-term protections for approximately 80% of the range-wide population of the species, including the Platte River Recovery Implementation Program's management actions.
 The Program plans to continue its long-term conservation and management actions for the interior least tern through its Adaptive Management Plan, including implementing similar conservation actions that are necessary to protect the piping plover.

 For the other target species, systematic monitoring for whooping cranes, piping plovers (and interior least terns), and the pallid sturgeon has continued to determine species production and survival.
+Note that the Program goals are tied to habitat management and improvement for the target species, and not the population numbers due to the species migratory nature.

 - For the endangered whooping crane, at the inception of the Program, there were approximately 182 whooping cranes in the wild migration population.
 In 2019, a record 506 whooping cranes were reported.
 This is a marked difference from the 48 whooping cranes observed in 1967, when the species was first listed as endangered. - In 2001, nesting habitat acreage for piping plovers and least terns was approximately 50 acres.
-Currently, the Program provides over 150 acres of managed nesting habitat.
-Since 2001, the number of piping plover breeding pairs has increased from approximately 10 pairs to now over 150 pairs. - Finally, the Program has developed a study plan for the pallid sturgeon.
+Currently, with the assistance of the program constructing or restoring habitat, there is 250 acres off-channel habitat in the associated habitat reach. - Finally, the Program has developed a study plan for the pallid sturgeon.
 The Program is conducting research and monitoring to better understand pallid sturgeon spawning habitat, reproduction and recruitment, and population dynamics.
 Program partners have also developed a framing document to outline key understanding and policy guidance for addressing the pallid sturgeon during the Second Increment.